cyschneck/IFE-Dust-Source/README.md

 A strong candidate dust source will be a small body that has an orbit inclination close to the XY plane (GSE) of the spacecraft and be the region around the time the IFEs were found (i.e. have a small phase difference) for multiple orbits.
 Because of the large gyroradius of the charged dust, the cloud will travel approximately radially from the source.

+We will first identify possible dust sources from year-long orbit periods and compare to longer orbit periods.

+We will consider a small phase difference as anything less than 20 degrees approaching and retreating.
+We will consider the orbital inclination to be close from an average radial size of IFEs in the XY plane (GSE).

 ## Dust Theory
 Dust is produced via numerous collisions with asteroids and comets, which gets photoionized rapidly.
 Charged particles mass-load the incident magnetic field, create a pile-up (increasing |B|).
 The resulting bend of the magnetic field around the obstacle generates a force that accelerates the dust cloud away from the sun.
 This disturbance is seen as an IFE.